homebodygym/homebodygym/pages/altcoins/how-to-buy-vechain.md

 After you send your Bitcoin, it may take some time to arrive.
 Don't panic immediately if your Bitcoin has left Coinbase but not arrived at Binance.
 Depending on the Bitcoin network and websites themselves, transfers may take some time to process.

-### Step 3: Buy Vechain
+### Step 2: Buy Vechain

-After your Bitcoin transfers to Binance, then you can purchase your IOTA.
+After your Bitcoin transfers to Binance, then you can purchase your Vechain.

 Back on the Balances tab, scroll down to Vechain and click Trade.
 In the dropdown menu, select VEN/BTC.